Jane Soons: Biography

 At the geography department in Christchurch, she felt accepted, and discovered that she was expected to do everything that the men did.
 Hard work led to promotion, promotion led to research opportunities, research led to a professorship, and a professorship made her a role model.
 For many years the sole woman academic staff member; by 2019 seven out of 17 academic staff in the geography department were women.

-She is remembered by her students and colleagues for her kindness, praise and genuine support of their work, as well as her enthusiastic lectures and mentoring of young geomorphologists and future generations of female scientists.
+She is remembered by her students and colleagues for her kindness, praise and support of their work, as well as her lectures and mentoring of young geomorphologists and female scientists.

 Soons is nationally and internationally known for her investigations of glacier-sculpted landforms in the Rakaia Valley and her contribution to debates around environmental change in the central South Island.
 She served as head of department from 1990 until she retired.
 On her retirement in 1993, Soons was accorded the title of professor emeritus.
 Other highlights of her distinguished careers include being president of the International Union of Quaternary Research and convenor of the National Committee for Quaternary Research for the Royal Society.

 In addition to writing and collaborating on books and journal articles, she wrote an entry for the Dictionary of New Zealand Biography on George Jobberns, the geographer and educator, who played a role in her immigrating to New Zealand.
 Soons was never one to sit idle, and even after retirement, she taught at the Canterbury Workers' Educational Association (CWEA) and was secretary of both the UC Alumni Association and the Diamond Harbour Ladies Bowling Club.

 Soons died in Christchurch on 8 September 2020, aged 89.